 Dr. Robert Nelson Fraser was born on the 18th of June, 1859 in Westmeath Township, Renfrew County, Ontario.
-His parents were Nelson Fraser and the former Margaret Kelly.
-Dr. Fraser’s father died just 6 months after he was born.
-Dr. Fraser had 4 older brothers; William, Thomas, George and Charles.
-His mother remarried when Dr. Fraser was 11 years old.
+Dr. Fraser was the youngest of 7 children born to Nelson Fraser and the former Margaret Kelly.
+His parents were farmers and his father died just 6 months after his birth.
+His siblings were; Isaac, Sarah, William, Thomas, George (who died in 1877 at the age of 20 of typhoid fever) and Charles.
+Dr. Fraser’s mother remarried when Dr. Fraser was 11 years old.
 She married Edward Thompson on the 27th of December, 1870 and they had a son, A.J.
 Thompson.

 He married Amelia Devlin on the 8th of May, 1894 in Unionville, Ontario.
-She was born on the 19th of August, 1867, the 11th of 12 children born to Hugh Devlin and the former Mary McCurdy.
-Her siblings were; Samuel, Ellen, John, Joseph, William, Hugh, Margaret, James, Mary, George and Elizabeth.
-Her parents were farmers.
+She was born in Vaughan Twp, Ontario on the 19th of August, 1867, the 11th of 12 children born to Hugh Devlin and the former Mary McCurdy.
+Her parents were farmers and her siblings were; Samuel, Ellen, John, Joseph, William, Hugh, Margaret, James, Mary, George and Elizabeth.

 Dr. and Mrs. Fraser moved to Vancouver, British Columbia in 1921.
 Dr. Fraser was a Councillor for the Municipality of Point Grey from 1925 to 1929.
 He served as an Alderman for 2 terms for the West Point Grey Ward.
 Dr. Fraser was a member of the Greater Vancouver Health League.

 Dr. Fraser died in Vancouver on the 4th of March, 1940.
 Mrs. Fraser died on the 9th of March, 1959.
-They are buried at “The Abbey”, which is part of Ocean View Cemetery in Vancouver.
+At the time of her death, Mrs. Fraser resided at 1315 W. 15th Avenue in Vancouver.
+Dr. and Mrs. Fraser are interred at “The Abbey” of Ocean View Cemetery in Vancouver.